 Honoring Loss: 13 Ways to Remember a Loved One Who Has Died

 Coping with the loss of a loved one who has died isn’t easy.
-Losing a loved one, no matter how old or young is a painful and sorrowful experience.
+Losing someone we love, no matter how old or young is a painful and sorrowful experience.
 Each comes with its own trove of treasured memories, reminding us of moments of joy, happiness, love, and special times spent with that person.

-Grief is an experience that one learns to live with and take with them for the rest of their lives.
+Grief is an experience that one learns to live with and take with one for the rest of their life.

 By honoring the loss of a loved one, you’re remembering their specialness.
 It can also be a deeply personal and intense way of coping with the loss while releasing the pain.

 A friend of mine ended up fostering her best friend’s six-year-old daughter when the little girl’s mother died unexpectedly.
 To help ease this little girl’s pain, my friend created a memory box for her.
 In it, she put photographs of the little girl’s mom as well as her favorite jewelry, trinkets, and other memorabilia.

 My friend also asked everyone who knew this little girl’s mom. to write a letter describing what made her mother so special to them.
 This little girl is now a teenager and she still looks through her memory box whenever she wants to feel closer to her mother.
 A memory box can be as big or as small as you want it.
 And, it can contain whatever you choose to put in it that reminds you of your loved one.